department-of-veterans-affairs/vets-website/va-gov/pages/disability/add-remove-dependent.md

 ## More questions about adding a dependent to your VA disability compensation

-<span id="add"></span>
 <div class="usa-accordion">
 <ul class="usa-unstyled-list">
 <li>
 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-mail">Can I file a claim for additional disability compensation for a child or spouse by mail or fax?</button>
 <div id="questions-apply-mail" class="usa-accordion-content">

 Yes, but we encourage you to file online.
-The online application is simple, and you can upload your supporting documents to your application.
+The online process is simple, and you can upload your supporting documents along with your claim.

 When you file your claim online, we also recognize the day you start the online claim process as the date VA received your claim.
 This means that if we decide you’re eligible for additional disability compensation, we’ll pay you back to this date.